giovancombo/DLA-Labs/lab1/README.md

 I will now implement a *simple* Multilayer Perceptron to classify the 10 digits of MNIST, and (hopefully) train it to convergence, monitoring Training and Validation Losses and Accuracies using *Weights & Biases*.

 A fundamental skill in programming is being able to think in an *abstract* way: I'll have to instantiate multiple models, each with different hyperparameter configurations, and train them on different datasets.
 So, it could be a good idea to generalize the instantiation of every object in the training workflow as much as possible.
-That's why I decided to create a `config.yaml` file, where I put every hyperparameter I need to set for architectures, datasets and training details.
-I just found it easier for me.
+That's why I decided to create a `params.yaml` file, where I put every hyperparameter I need to set for architectures, datasets and training details.
+I found it easier for me to be able to just have the `main1.py` script doing all the work based on what I tweaked in the `.yaml` configuration file.

 To facilitate the future reuse of code for different architectures, I implemented the `trainer.py` script, which defines a **Trainer** object that contains `train` and `evaluate` functions for running the training loop.